A Guide to Accruals Accounting

 In accrual accounting, tax is calculated when the transactions have taken place.
 On cash accounting, it is calculated when cash is received or spent.
 An example of this is VAT.
 A VAT sales invoice is issued in one quarter, but payment is received in the second quarter.
 Accounting using the accrual method means that the VAT is due in the first quarter, but cash accounting is in the second quarter.

 It can take longer to prepare financial statements under the accrual accounting method.
-Accrual accounting does have its benefits, though, as businesses can see how they are performing over time more accurately.
+Accrual accounting does have its benefits, though, as businesses can see their performance over time more accurately.

 Here is an example:

-A company makes a sale on credit in December, but the sales are on credit terms of 30 days.
-The accrual accounting entries are posted on the month of sale of December.
-The money is received from the customer In February.
+A company makes a sale in December, but the terms are 30 days.
+The accrual accounting entries are posted in December, the month of sale.
+The money is received from the customer in February.
 The entry is posted when the payment is received in February in cash accounting.

 Advantages of Accrual Accounting